webrtc/webrtc-org/experiments/rtp-hdrext/video-timing/index.md

   * Encode finish.
   * Packetization complete.
   * Last packet left the pacer.
-  * Reserved for network.
+  * Reserved for network (x2).

 Pacer timestamp should be updated inside the RTP packet by pacer component when the last packet (containing the extension) is sent to the network.
-Last, reserved timstamp, is not set by sender but reserved in packet for any in-network RTP stream processor to modify.
+Last two reserved timstamps are not set by sender but reserved in packet for any in-network RTP stream processor to modify.

 Notes: Extension shoud be present only in the last packet of video frames.
 If attached to other packets it should be ignored.